Joolyter/paul-thesis/README.md

-# Joolyter Help Sheet [as per Jan 29, 2023]
+# Joolyter Help Sheet [as per Feb 3, 2023]
 This is a incomplete collection of helpful links, tips, and informations that have proven themselves helpful in the course of the usage of Joolyter.
 This sheet is inteded to be expanded as new information is found.
-All documentations created by myself can be accessed on https://joolyter.github.io/paul-thesis/.
+All documentations created by myself can be accessed on [GitHub Pages](https://joolyter.github.io/paul-thesis/).
+Feel free to fork the repository on [GitHub](https://github.com/Joolyter/paul-thesis) or contact me to get branch and write rights.

 ## 1. KSP Mission Building
 Kerbal Space Program's Mission Builder is part of the DLC *Making History*.
 If it cannot be found check if the extension is installed.